Table of Contents

 From 1 December 2016, the Housing Assistance Payment was extended to Cavan County Council, Kerry County Council, Laois County Council, Leitrim County Council, Longford County Council, Roscommon County Council, Westmeath County Council, Wexford County Council and Wicklow County Council.

-For household’s within HAP Designated Areas, Designated Persons must be satisfied that, at the time of application, the claimant is a bona fide tenant and;
+Designated Persons must be satisfied that, at the time of application, the claimant is a bona fide tenant and;

 - was previously in receipt of a Rent Supplement payment within 12 months of the date of application, or